c1oneman/loneman_dev_backend/PROJECTS.md

 # Projects

-Used to details of my projects over my career
+Used to GET details of my projects over my career

 **URL** : `/api/projects/`